Drama, Greece: World War II

 During World War II, in the wake of the 1941 German invasion of Greece, Bulgarian troops occupied Drama from 1941 to 1944.

-On 28 September 1941, the local communist party organized a series of guerrilla attacks against the occupying forces in the villages of Drama and the surrounding villages.
+On 28 September 1941, the local communist party organized a series of guerrilla attacks against the occupying forces in Drama and the surrounding villages.
 In response, the Bulgarian occupation forces applied harsh reprisals in Drama, Doxato and several villages like Choristi, Kyrgia, Koudounia, and Prosotsani.
 The following day, 29 September, the leaders of the attacks were all killed in battle or in their attempts to escape to the German occupation zone.
 Bulgarian troops moved into Drama to suppress the uprising and arrested all men between 18 and 45.
 They were reported to have executed between 360 and 500 people in Drama.
 According to the Bulgarian military reports, up to 1,600 Greeks were killed in the uprising and in the weeks that followed.

 The massacres precipitated an exodus of Greeks from the Bulgarian to the German occupation zone in Central Macedonia.
 The terror and famine became so severe that the government in Athens considered plans for evacuating the entire Greek population to German-occupied Greece.

 On 4 March 1943, after midnight, the Bulgarian military authorities rounded up the Jewish population across their zone of occupation in eastern Macedonia and Thrace.
 The 4,000-strong community, including 589 Jews from Drama, was carried by train into Bulgarian territory and assembled in tobacco warehouses, which were empty at that time of year.
 From there they were taken by train to the Treblinka extermination camp.
 None of the 589 Jews from Drama ever returned.